vsbogd/youtube-music-policy/README.md

 # Overview

-This is a web extention to automate checking large number of your music files via YouTube music policy web-page.
-Extention adds to the page controls to select multiple files and check them.
+A web extention to automate checking large amount of music files via YouTube music policy web-page.
+Extention adds to the page the controls to select multiple files, check them and show results.

 # Build